 Another passenger ship, the Carpathia, picked up the Titanic survivors and brought them to New York City, docking on April 18.
-It was then that the world began to learn details of the disaster from some of the survivors, whose stories were published in the newspapers.
+It was then that the world began to learn details of the disaster through the Titanic survivor stories published in newspapers.

 Many of the Survivors Tell of Last Moment on Titanic